mohitpai/journey-optimizer.en/help/using/reports/journey-live-report.md

 ## Push tab {#push-live}

 From your journey **[!UICONTROL Live report]**, the **[!UICONTROL Push]** tab details the main information relative to the push deliveries sent in your journey.

-For a detailed report on a specific push delivery, refer to the [Push live report](push-live-report.md) section.

 ![](assets/report_push_1.png)